kdrag0n/kdrag0n.dev/content/privacy-policy.md

 draft: false
 ---

 This document details how we use your personal information on this website and related properties, services, and applications.
-Please read it carefully before using our services, along with the [Terms of Service]({{< relref "terms-of-service" >}}).
-If you do not fully understand and agree to both this document ("Privacy Policy") and the Terms of Service, you may not use any of our services.
+Please read it carefully before using our services or applications, along with the [Terms of Service]({{< relref "terms-of-service" >}}).
+If you do not fully understand and agree to both this document ("Privacy Policy") and the Terms of Service, you may not use any of our services or applications.

 We do not sell any personal information, and only collect information as necessary for diagnostic, anti-abuse, functional, debugging, and analytical purposes.
 Please read the entire agreement carefully for details applicable to each specific property, application, and/or service we provide.